md-experiments/LLMTest_NeedleInAHaystack/README.md

+# NB: Some changes made to the original repo

+1. Removed async as the gemini-api and google async didn't agree with the rest of the solution
+2. gemini does not offer a tokenize encode/decode api endpoint hence I have used GPT tokenizer instead.
+I have analyzed the token lengths at different context lenght and overall it seems Gemini tokenizer is pretty consistently 4% longer than GPT
+3. Did not update the pypi index and running this locally after removing relative references in the code

 # Needle In A Haystack - Pressure Testing LLMs

 A simple 'needle in a haystack' analysis to test in-context retrieval ability of long context LLMs.